Spicy-sweet pickled peppers are easy to make, and are perfect in sandwiches or just for snacking.

-Canning spicy pickled peppers is a sure sign that it’s pepper season.
-One of my families favorite condiments; I plate them with hamburgers and hotdogs as an alternative to dill or sweet pickles.
-I like a little more kick when it comes to eating pickles; I add at least one Habanero pepper to each jar.
+Canning spicy pickled peppers is a sure sign that it's pepper season.
+One of my family's favorite condiments, I plate them with hamburgers and hotdogs as an alternative to dill or sweet pickles.
+I like a little more kick when it comes to eating pickles, so I add at least one Habanero pepper to each jar.

 Pickled peppers make a delicious spicy-sweet snack when served with cheese and crackers but they are best served on my Philly cheese steak sandwiches!
 Just wait until I post the recipe, you're going to love it!

 I like the freedom that canning brings to recipes.
 I'm able to adjust the sugar level and add spices I enjoy.
 Nasty preservatives are never an issue; vinegar is the only preservative in the recipe.